weijunsyu/Template-Scripts/README.md

 # Template-Scripts
-Template script files for various algorithm and data structures.
+Template script files for various algorithms and data structures.